MDAnalysis/pytng/docs/index.rst

 * block id : an integer (a long long) that indicates the type of data contained in a block.
 * block name : a name that matches a specific block id, normally starts with the TNG prefix.
 * particle dependency : indicates whether the data in a block is dependent on the particles in the simulation, (e.g. positions) or is not (e.g. box vectors).
+* GCD : greatest common denominator.
+* blank read : an attempt to read a step where there is no data present

 Notes on the TNG format and PyTNG
 =================================

+The TNG format is highly flexible, allowing the storage of almost any datatype from any point in a simulation.
+This information is written at certain strides, i.e at every *N* steps.
+Under most circumstances, strides are of a similar magnitude or share a large *greatest common divisor (GCD)*.
+However this is not always the case and introduces additional complexity in iterating through the file effectivley.
+The main challenge is if you want to retrieve multiple datatypes in a single pass that do not share a large GCD in their strides, nessecitating lots of blank reads.
+Avoiding this is still a work in progress for PyTNG.

 While the TNG format supports storage of simulations conducted in the grand canonical ensemble, PyTNG does not currently support this.
 Additionally,